adryyan/mplunitx/docs/reference.rst

 Reference
 =========

-All *siunitpy* modules and their classes, functions and attributes are listed and documented here.
+All *siunitx* modules and their classes, functions and attributes are listed and documented here.

-.. currentmodule:: siunitpy
+.. currentmodule:: siunitx

 .. autosummary::
    :nosignatures:
    :recursive:
-   :template: siunitpy_module.rst
+   :template: siunitx_module.rst
    :toctree: _reference